About

 Of course, I was thinking about how these high school students could have REALLY impressed me if only they had been reading my blogs!
 Hopefully next year’s students are reading?

 One thing that really impressed me, in addition to the SWOT analysis, was that they mentioned running television spots in the “early fringe” time period.
 Plus, they actually spoke in terms of FREQUENCY! – gasp!
-They also referred to radio formats as Contemporary Hit Radio (CHR), Adult Contemporary (AC), Album Oriented Rock (AOR), etc. They certainly knew how to impress the Adman with advertising industry terminology.
+They also referred to radio formats as Contemporary Hit Radio (CHR), Adult Contemporary (AC), Album Oriented Rock (AOR), etc. They certainly knew how to impress the Adman with advertising lingo.

 Regarding my blog topic -- I am convinced that there are gazillions (possibly even googillons) of dollars totally wasted by those who are not educated on a few basic principles of media planning and buying.
 I have heard comments from inexperienced prospective clients (who could use a lesson or two from high school DECA kids) that go something like, “We think we should buy 30 spots on WXYZ TV.”
 After recovering from my “client from hell red flag alert,” I attempt to educate them.
 Puhleeze listen carefully -- it AIN'T about how many spots you are buying!
 30 spots on one station is NOT the equivalent of 30 spots on another.
 Plus, different dayparts (Early Fringe vs Primetime for example) can reach dramatically different numbers of viewers!
 It IS about how many impressions (as measured by ACNielsen) you are making on your target market (reach).
 And it is also about reaching your target market a sufficient number of times (frequency).